MartinB134/playwright-pytest/README.md

       print("Print this in every directory")
   ```

-####Test root path
+#### Test root path
-This is a bit of a hidden feature.
-By defining conftest.py in your root path,
-you will have pytest recognizing your application modules without specifying PYTHONPATH.
+By defining conftest.py in your root path, you will have pytest recognizing your application modules without specifying PYTHONPATH.
 In the background, py.test modifies your sys.path by including all submodules which are found from the root path.

 ## Debugging
 ## Show traces
 ``pytest --full-trace``

-##with Inspector
+## Playwright Inspector
 https://playwright.dev/python/docs/debug#playwright-inspector

 Start the inspector and go through your test stepwise with: